-- Acting for an English company in ICC proceedings in Delhi connection with a c£20m product liability dispute with an Indian manufacturer concerning the design and manufacture of miniature circuit breakers (with Andrew Rigney QC).
+- Acting for an English buyer in ICC proceedings in Delhi in a c£20m product liability/cross-border sales dispute with an Indian manufacturer concerning the design and manufacture of miniature circuit breakers

 - Advising German manufacturer/designer of evaporation cooling system installed in steel plant in South Wales to recover EUR3.8m outstanding from purchaser; purchaser defending claim on grounds that system was performing inadequately and as a result had cross-claim against manufacturer for damages for breach of contract of approximately EUR3m.
-Arbitration agreement provided for ICC arbitration in London.
+ICC arbitration; English law; London seat.

-- Whitworths Ltd v Synergy Food Ingredients & Processing BV EWHC 4239 (Comm) – Acting for English company in Commercial Court on application for interim, and then permanent, anti-arbitration injunction to restrain Dutch supplier of almond meal from pursuing arbitration before specialist Board of Arbitration in Holland, in breach of arbitration agreement providing for arbitration of disputes before specialist tribunal in England; related applications concerning the contempt of the respondent arising from its failure to obey interim injunction (with Andrew Rigney QC).
-Successfully represented English company before Board of Arbitration in Amsterdam and Appeal Board of Arbitration in Rotterdam.

-- Emmott v Michael Wilson & Partners Ltd EWHC 3690 (Comm)
+- Acting for English company in Commercial Court on application for interim, and then permanent, anti-arbitration injunction to restrain Dutch supplier of almond meal from pursuing an arbitration before a specialist Board of Arbitration in the Netherlands, in breach of an arbitration agreement which provided for the arbitration of disputes before a specialist tribunal in England; related applications concerning the contempt of the respondent arising from its failure to obey interim injunction.
+Subsequently successfully represented the English company before the Board of Arbitration in Amsterdam and before an Appeal Board of Arbitration in Rotterdam.
+(Whitworths Ltd v Synergy Food Ingredients & Processing BV EWHC 4239 (Comm)

-- Acting for Central Asian legal consultancy in Commercial Court seeking to resist freezing injunction in aid of arbitration proceedings.
-Subject matter of freezing injunction was defendant’s alleged holding in Kazakh cement company and monies lodged in support of bank guarantees to support related proceedings brought by the defendant in New South Wales.
-Major issue was whether claimant had obtained bank guarantees from a defendant in the Australian proceedings in breach of the Harman undertaking (the implied undertaking against the collateral use of documents obtained in litigation).
-Subsequent dispute about reopening summary assessment of costs conducted on pape.
+- Acting for legal consultancy in Commercial Court seeking to resist freezing injunction in aid of arbitration proceedings.
+Subject matter of freezing injunction was defendant’s alleged holding in a Kazakh cement company and monies lodged in support of bank guarantees to support related proceedings brought by the defendant in New South Wales.
+Major issue was whether claimant had obtained bank guarantees from a defendant in the Australian proceedings in breach of the Harman undertaking (the implied undertaking against the collateral use of documents obtained in litigation) (Emmott v Michael Wilson & Partners Ltd EWHC 3690 (Comm))